Lyrrad/multidrive/README.md

 Copies the contents of "Source folder" on Google Drive to the "Transfers" folder on Microsoft OneDrive, creating the remote folder if necessary.
 The program will get a list of files, then, transfer one file at a time to the other service by downloading it to the local machine, then uploading it again.

+## Known issues

+Amazon Cloud Drive folders with more than 200 items cannot be listed, downloaded, or copied.
+This will be resolved shortly.)

 ## Current Functionality